MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P11-Physics-Part-3/content.md

 ---
-title: Working with contacts and collisions
+title: Physics contacts and collisions
 slug: physics-contact-collisions
 ---

 Next you'll learn how to setup the physics body *Contact Masks* and use that knowledge to remove seals when they are hit by penguins, ice blocks or even each other.

-#The Physics contact delegate
+# Contact delegate

 What you as developer need to do is to add *meaning* to different kinds of collisions.
 In the game a meaningful collision is one between a *seal* and any other object in the game.